The Essence of Chinese Medicine

 Note: In TCM theory, the Heart is the seat of Consciousness, while the brain was more of the basic “computer”.
 Look into the research of HeartMath for some very interesting overlapping ideas.

-Responsible for the digestion of foods, extracts Qi and nutrition (“Blood”) which is then delivered to all Organ networks.
+Responsible for the digestion of food, extracts Qi and nutrition (“Blood”) which is then delivered to all Organ networks.

 Note: When referring to the Spleen, the Chinese were more accurately referring to the digestive organ the pancreas.
 The name ‘Spleen’ is a pervasive mistranslation.
 See my FAQ for more details.